What you need to do as a fisheries business to prepare for a no-deal Brexit.

 Quota allocations and fishing opportunities

-The UK fisheries administrators will tell you what your allocation will be.
-There will be no automatic right for the UK to exchange fishing opportunities (quota and effort) with EU member states, and no automatic right for EU member states to exchange fishing opportunities with the UK.
+The UK fisheries administrations will confirm any changes to your allocation.
+There will be no mean for the UK to exchange fishing opportunities (quota and effort) with EU member states.

 Regional fisheries management organisations

-The UK will join all relevant regional fisheries management organisations (RFMOs) as quickly as possible after EU Exit.
-The joining process may take up to six months so there may be a gap in our membership.
+The UK will join all relevant regional fisheries management organisations (RFMOs) as quickly as possible after Brexit.
+The joining process may take up to six months so there may be a gap in the UK’s membership.
 During this time, UK vessels may not be able to fish in international waters covered by RFMOs.

 Access to ports